-Insulin-like growth factor-II (IGF-II) is encoded by the IGF2 gene and is part of a cluster of genes which are located on chromosome 11 the short (p) arm that undergoes genomic imprinting.
+Insulin like growth factor II (IGF II or IGFII) is encoded by the IGF2 gene and is part of a cluster of genes which are located on chromosome 11 the short (p) arm that undergoes genomic imprinting.
 IGF-II protein has important roles during the growth and development period before birth, the IGF2 gene is found to be very active during the fetal development phase, however, it is much less active after birth.
-There are many studies which indicate that insulin-like growth factor 2 has the ability in promoting growth and proliferation of a large number of cells that can be found in many different tissues.
+There are many studies which indicate that human IGF-II has the ability in promoting growth and proliferation of a large number of cells that can be found in many different tissues.

 The activity of the IGF2 gene is wholly dependent on which parent it was inherited from, where in majority of tissues, only the copy which is inherited from the father is active (often referred to as the paternally inherited copy) whereas, the copy obtained from the mother is usually not active (known as the maternally inherited copy).
 This type of parent-specific difference for activation of a gene are due to a phenomenon which is called genomic imprinting.

-One of the main uses for IGF-II is during differential diagnostics of malignancies, where it is possible to differentiate by IGF-II between adrenocortical adenomas and carcinomas.
+The following human IGF-II ELISA kit is highly specific, sensitive, easy to use and can provide results relatively quickly, there is virtually zero cross reactivity with IGF-I. One of the main uses for IGF-II is during differential diagnostics of malignancies, where it is possible to differentiate by human IGF-II between adrenocortical adenomas and carcinomas.
 Also, further tumor differentiation and staging between carcinoma and hyperplasia can be improved by using IGF-II measurements in prostate tumors.
 The IGF-System seem is relevant in many neurodegeneration diseases such as Parkinson’s and Alzheimer’s.
-This ELISA assay is highly specific, sensitive, easy to use and can provide results relatively quickly, there is virtually zero cross reactivity with IGF-I.

-The minimum sensitivity detection limit of insulin-like growth factor-II (IGF-II) using this IGF-II ELISA kit was approximately 0.02 ng/ml.
-The dynamic assay range for this kit is 0.45 – 9.0 ng/ml.
+The minimum sensitivity detection limit of human insulin like growth factor II (IGF-II, IGFII) using current IGF-II ELISA kit was approximately 0.02 ng/ml.
+The dynamic range for this assay is 0.45 – 9.0 ng/ml.

 - Genomic imprinting of insulin-like growth factor 2 (IGF-2) in chronic synovitis.
 Growth Horm IGF Res.
 (2007) 17 (6): 500-5.
 Möller B., et al.